BSC 1309 - Human Biology: Structure and Function

 Hours: 1-6

-This course, intended for Wildlife and Conservation Science Majors, provides the opportunity for students to gain hands-on experience in preparation for careers in wildlife management and wildlife or ecological research.
+This course, required for Wildlife and Conservation Science Majors, provides the opportunity for students to gain hands-on experience in preparation for careers in wildlife conservation and management and wildlife or ecological research.
 Assignments will be at an approved work situation under supervision of a designated faculty member.
-Students who are majoring in the Wildlife and Conservation Science program are required to take 5 semester hours of BSC 405.
-Every 40 hours of hands-on experience at an approved internship qualified for 1sh of credit.
-Therefore, 200 hours of hands-on experience is required to make up the 6 semester hours required in the program.
+Ten to twenty hours per week will be required.
 Crosslisted with: AG 405.

 BSC 406 - Mammalogy